hard-nett/docs/developing/dapps/get_started/javascript.md

 # Javascript & Smart Contracts
-This guide describes interacting with Osmosis Smart contracts via JavaScript runtimes such as Node.js and the browser.
+This guide describes interacting with TerpNET Smart contracts via JavaScript runtimes such as Node.js and the browser.

 ## Prerequisites
 - npm and node.js
-- localosmosis - (Not needed when connecting to mainnet)
+- localterp-core - (Not needed when connecting to mainnet)
 - Keplr browser not used on the guide yet

 Start a new project